Before proceeding, please ensure you have met all requirements

 }()

-Then listen for CardNumberInput delegate method and adjust the security code to reflect required number of digits for given card:
+Then listen for CardNumberInput delegate method and adjust the security code to reflect the required number of digits for the given card:

 extension SingleInputView: CardNumberInputViewDelegate {